Kickstarting Your Design Process

 - Amend final designs to specifications and gain full approval

-In addition, you can offer to prioritize a project with a tight deadline, provided you don’t have anything else important lined up.
+If a project has a tight deadline, do your best to make it a priority, even if it means having to work a few hours longer than usual.
 By going the extra mile, you become the freelance graphic designer that clients love, and will always be first in line for future projects.

 By now, you should know how to set up payment terms and reduce the risks of nonpayment.
 A good practice is to divide the project into milestones, and collect a percentage of the full payment once a milestone is reached.
-In fact, always get a deposit before you begin, so you at least have some form of payment in case the client bails out at the last minute.
+Always get a deposit before you begin, so you at least have some form of monetary assurance in case the client bails out at the last minute.

 See also: Payment Matters

 For a project, deliverables usually include the source files and visual copies of the design.
-Be sure to discuss with the client so you know which file formats to prepare once everything is finalized.
+Be sure to discuss with the client beforehand so you know what file formats to prepare once the project is finalized.
 Common ones include PSD and AI for source files, and PNG for visual copies.

 You have laid the groundwork and got the technicalities out of the way.
-Now for the fun part — sending the client your design brief and kickstarting the design process.
+Now it’s time to send the client your design brief and kickstart the design process.